Hi! I’m David Harkins.

 I believe businesses must craft relevant stories to connect with new generations of customers, identify new market opportunities, develop new products and services, and identify and define engaging retail environments that make the cash register ring.

 I have extensive training and education in advertising communications and media production.
-I also hold a BBA with an emphasis in Entrepreneurial/Small Business Management, and I am pursuing a Master’s Degree in Entrepreneurship.
+I hold a BBA with an emphasis in Entrepreneurial/Small Business Management and a Master’s Degree in Entrepreneurship.

 In my spare time, I consult, speak, write, hike, explore, and create art.
 Not necessarily in that order.